rafaelglikis/sinama/README.md

 The method returns a Crawler object (which extends [Symfony/Component/DomCrawler/Crawler](https://api.symfony.com/4.1/Symfony/Component/DomCrawler/Crawler.html)).

-To use your own Guzzle settings, you may create and pass a new Guzzle 6 instance to Sinama.
+To use your own Guzzle settings, you may create and pass a new Guzzle 6 instance to Sinama Client.
 For example, to add a 60 second request timeout:

     use  Sinama\Client;
     use GuzzleHttp\Client as GuzzleClient;